SimonBreezer/Finance-and-AI-Projects/README.md

 - **Background**: Finance and Strategy
 - **Interests**: AI, Machine Learning, Financial Modeling, Gaming Industry
-- **Goal**: To work at xAI by building a strong portfolio of projects and showing I can learn anything
+- **Goal**: To build a strong portfolio of projects and showing the value I can add

 ## Projects